10 – Smoke On The Water – Deep Purple

 # 8 – Smells Like Teen Spirit – Nirvana

 It’s hard for a song that pretty much changed rock and roll music in the early ’90s not to become overplayed.
-You couldn’t turn on MTV on and go 10 or 15 minutes without seeing this video.
+You couldn’t turn on MTV and go 10 or 15 minutes without seeing this video.
 A whole new generation of rock fans came of age with the band Nirvana.
 Even the older fans liked them for the most part.

 # 7 – Don’t Stop Believing – Journey

 If there was one negative impact that the brilliant Sopranos television show had on pop culture, it was the utilization of Journey’s “Don’t Stop Believin'” in the final scene of the series.
 Now, I’m not arguing that it wasn’t used well.
-Some argue that David Chase pulled off one of the most brilliant endings in TV history, while others just completely hated it.
-Nonetheless, radio never stopped playing that song from that point on, and it became even bigger than it was before.
+Some say that David Chase pulled off one of the most brilliant endings in TV history, while others just completely hated it.
+Nonetheless, the radio never stopped playing that song from that point on, and it became even bigger than it was before.

 # 6 – Comfortably Numb – Pink Floyd

-# 5 – Freebird – Lynyrd Skynrd
+# 5 – Freebird – Lynyrd Skynyrd

 4 – In The Air Tonight – Phil Collins